RomainFallet/kata-hexagonal-architecture/README.md

 ### Mission 3

-Finally, you'll have to create a new application that uses Fastify instead of ExpressJS as your HTTP library to demonstrate that your business or storage logic is not tied to any application technology.
+In this mission, you'll have to create a new application that uses Fastify instead of ExpressJS as your HTTP library to demonstrate that your business or storage logic is not tied to any application technology.

+### Mission 4

+Finally, implement this new business need: we want users to confirm their password before persisting them in the system.
+The contact form will now send a password confirmation that must match the password to complete the subscription.